 11. 01 – INFORMAL DISPUTE RESOLUTION

 If any Municipality has a dispute concerning any of the matters of this Agreement, the Municipality asserting the dispute shall first seek to have the matter resolved informally by providing the District Board with a written notice stating the nature of the dispute.
-If informal resolution is not reached within forty-five (45) days from the date of the notice, the Municipality asserting the dispute shall provide written notice of the dispute and the desired outcome to the other Municipalities who are parties to this Agreement.
+If informal resolution is not reached within forty-five (45) days from the date of the notice, the Municipality asserting the dispute shall provide written notice of the dispute and the desired outcome to the other Municipal Boards who are parties to this Agreement.
 If informal resolution is not reached within forty-five (45) days from the date of the notice, the Municipalities agree to mediate the dispute.
 Nothing in this provision shall preclude any party from filing a notice of claim or taking other action required by statute to preserve its rights under applicable notice of claim statutes.

 11.02 – MEDIATION